anetagloc/anetagloc/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on three projects.
-The first is a mobile application for the Foundation implemented in Ruby on Rails on the back end.
-The second is a room reservation project implemented in Laravel (php framework).
-The third project is a project implementation in Next.js.
-More details soon.
+The first is a mobile application for the Foundation implemented in Node.js (Express.js) on the back end, te second is a web application written on the back-end in Laravel and the last is a co-creation of a Wordpress-based website.
 - 🌱 I’m currently learning Symfony
-- 👯 I’m looking to collaborate on projects in Laravel or Ruby on Rails or Next.js
+- 👯 I’m looking to collaborate on projects in Laravel, Next.js or Node.js
 - 📫 How to reach me: [on my linkedin](https://www.linkedin.com/in/aneta-mirgos/) or [on my site](https://portfolio-brisi.vercel.app/en)
 - :palm_tree: Hobby: Zumba and other fittness classes, Walking, Programming
 ### My tech stack: